 About Tacoma Defiance

-Tacoma Defiance is the USL Championship affiliate of reigning MLS Cup Champion Seattle Sounders FC.
+Tacoma Defiance is the USL Championship affiliate of two-time MLS Cup Champion Seattle Sounders FC.
 You can follow The Future of Champions on Twitter (@TACDefiance), Facebook, and Instagram (@tacdefiance).
 We are #DefiantlyTacoma.

 We R Tacoma Team Store

 The We R Tacoma Team Store is currently open Monday, Wednesday and Friday from 10 AM-4 PM.
 Grab your Rainiers gear, your Defiance ‘fit, and follow the team store on Instagram and Twitter.